shiragg1/icr-cw-dnn/README.md

 *The numbers in the data set names refer to the standard deviation of noise within that given dataset.

 *LIGO has not been able to detect continuous gravitational waves before; however, machine learning advances in neural networks like this one look promising for future directions.

+*At the moment, the DNN accuracy is not extremely high for high noise data.
+However, if you have high computing power and can generate more data files than the default 2,000 the accuracy should improve substantially.